 Click on the question to expand to view the provided answer.

-For the Dissertation level support, Fellows should be on track to successfully defend their dissertation proposals before the end of the Spring 2021 semester.
+For the Postdoctoral level support, Fellows should be on track to successfully defend their dissertation proposals before the end of the Spring semester prior to the Fellowship year.
 If you are still unsure, send us an email at firstname.lastname@example.org and we’ll be happy to help guide you.

 Yes!
 Our program’s advisory board is committed to integrating practitioners and leaders in the field of Postsecondary CTE into the program as part-time Research Fellows.
 Part-time Fellows have the same research and engagement requirements as full-time Fellows, but their full-time work is done in place of supplemental activities, so part-time Fellows receive a lower annual stipend than full-time Fellows.
 If you have more specific questions, just send us an email at email@example.com.

 The purpose of the letters of recommendation are to show a commitment of support from your individual research sponsor and the department or college.
 If your research sponsor is also the department chair/dean/director, one letter is sufficient, just be sure they address both their research sponsor role as well as the support of the larger department or college.

 The purpose of the Postsecondary CTE Research Fellows program is to expend research and support emerging researchers who are looking at CTE in the postsecondary (usually a community or technical college or career school) setting.
 We welcome research proposals from those who have previously focused on secondary CTE research and are interested in expanding their research to look at postsecondary CTE.
 If you have any questions about your research ideas, please don’t hesitate to reach out to us at firstname.lastname@example.org.

 This is up to your sponsoring faculty member and institution.
 We have some Fellows who have worked out hybrid or remote work with their sponsoring institution, and some who have relocated.
 We encourage you to work this out ahead of applying so there are no surprises later.